magento/devdocs/src/guides/v2.3/install-gde/prereq/install-rabbitmq.md

 The RabbitMQ server is included on CentOS, but the version is often old.
 RabbitMQ recommends installing the package from their website.

 Refer to the RabbitMQ install page to get the latest supported vesion.
-Magento 2.3 supports RabbitM 3.8.x.
+Magento 2.3 supports RabbitMQ 3.8.x.

 Refer to [Installing on RPM-based Linux](https://www.rabbitmq.com/install-rpm.html){:target="_blank"} for more information.